datastreamapp/api-docs/docs/README.md

   - Example: `$skip=10`
 -->

 When building an integration with any API, it's important to URL encode all query string parameters. the following characters do not need to be encoded: `A–Z a–z 0–9 - _ . ! ~ * ' ( )`.
-Note it is common for some languages to incorrectly encode ` ` as `+` instead of `%20`.
+Note space should be encoded as `+`.

 ### Performance Tips
 - Using `$select` to request only the parameters you need will decrease the amount of data needed to be transfer.